A grey rabbit for fly strike on rabbits

 Fly Strike Treatment for Rabbits

-If it’s caught early fly strike can be treated, but it all depends on how much damage the maggots have already caused.
+If it’s caught early, fly strike can be treated, but it all depends on how much damage the maggots have already caused.

 Your vet will need to clip your bunny’s fur around the affected area of fly strike and wash away any maggots.
-Surgery might be needed to remove any maggots that have burrowed into the skin.
+Surgery might be required to remove any maggots that have burrowed into the skin.
 In severe cases, any dead or infected skin will also need to be removed.

 After surgery, your rabbit will need some antibiotics to help fight any infection.
 They might also need some fluid therapy and painkillers to help them get better.

-Preventing Fly Strike
+Rabbit Fly Strike Home Treatment

-• Some top tips for preventing fly strike:
+Some top tips for preventing fly strike:

-• Make sure your bunny isn’t overweight and is fed a healthy diet
+• Make sure your bunny isn’t overweight and is fed a healthy diet.

-• Ask your vet to check that your bunny hasn’t got any underlying problems that could make them more at risk of fly strike
+• Ask your vet to check that your bunny hasn’t got any underlying problems that could make them more at risk of fly strike.

-• Check their fur isn’t wet and keep an eye out for maggots
+• Check their fur isn’t wet and keep an eye out for maggots.

-• If your rabbit is at risk, it might be safer to keep them inside
+• If your rabbit is at risk, it might be safer to keep them inside.

-• Clean their house and litter tray every day
+• Clean their house and litter tray every day.

-• Use nets over their hutch and run to prevent flies from getting in
+• Use nets over their hutch and run to prevent flies from getting in.

-• Ask your vet about Rearguard; this is a liquid that can be applied to the tail area using a sponge to help prevent maggots from hatching
+• Ask your vet about Rearguard; this is a liquid that can be applied to the tail area using a sponge to help prevent maggots from hatching.

 Prevention is the best course of action when it comes to fly strike!
 But, if you’re unlucky and your bunny is affected, don’t forget that fly strike in rabbits is an emergency… take your bunny to the vet immediately!